 ALU is an institutional member.
 WAVES is an association that serves the needs and interests of veterans, faculties and administrators in member institutions, which consist of educational institutions of higher learning and those offering non-college degree programs engaged in the administration of veterans education benefits within the geographic areas served by the Muskogee Regional Processing Office.

-A: Please click on the links below to get in-depth information on each program from the VA’s website.
+A: Please click on the links below for more in-depth G.I.
+Bill® info on each program from the VA’s website.

-Many Armed Forces veterans seeking educational benefits are governed by the Post-9/11 GI Bill®, which became effective August 1, 2009.
-The Post-9/11 GI Bill® provides education and housing financial support to individuals with at least 90 days of service on or after September 11, 2001.
-An honorable discharge is required to take advantage of these military veteran correspondence courses, military veteran online education programs, and other benefits.
+Many Armed Forces veterans seeking military college benefits will fall under the jurisdiction of the Post-9/11 G.I.
+Bill®, which came into effect on August 1, 2009.
+The Post-9/11 G.I.
+Bill® provides military financial benefits and housing financial support to individuals with at least 90 days of service on or after September 11, 2001.
+An honorable discharge is required to take advantage of these military veteran correspondence courses, military veteran online education programs, and other veterans college benefits.

 A: Active duty soldiers request TA and enroll in courses online through GoArmyEd.
 Here is the step-by-step procedure:

-A: Air Force airmen must apply for Air Force education assistance benefits through the Air Force itself, not with Abraham Lincoln University.
+A: Air Force airmen must apply for Air Force veterans college benefits through the Air Force itself, not with Abraham Lincoln University.
 The Air Force Portal allows airmen to apply for Air Force TA in six steps:

-A: Here is the application process for obtaining Marines education assistance via Marines Corps Tuition Assistance:
+A: Here is the application process for obtaining Marines education assistance via the Marines Corps Tuition Assistance:

 The military advisors on our Admissions team will provide you with the proper course information and degree plan to enable you to apply for Tuition Assistance with the Coast Guard.